lizmat/articles/repl-avalanche-1.md

 - installs a command-line script `repl` for direct access
 - provides a `REPL` role to facilitate further customization

 Over the coming months, a number of additional features will probably be added as well, depending on demand.
-But first, let's have a look at all of the features.
+But first, let's have a look at one of the features.

 ## Configuring the prompt